CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/NonCombatRules/Skills.md

 #### Acrobatics

-Represented by circus performers or cat buglars.
+Represented by circus performers or cat burglars.
 Covers movements requiring agility and finesse as well as balance.
 Parkour, backflips and walking tightropes are all the domain of Acrobatics.
 Acrobatics is also the skill used for riding animals, dodging things, and avoiding traps or pitfalls.

 ##### Dodge